The next 50 years - Max Fordham

 13 December 2016

 Share this talk:

-Max has always been an outspoken proponent of engineering solutions to tackle climate change.
+Max was always an outspoken proponent of engineering solutions to tackle climate change.
 However it is a deep understanding of the physical universe coupled with a practical sense of the possible which informs his thinking about the future.
 He also has challenging views on what makes an engineer and engineering culture.
-Expect the conversation to range freely over topics from the second law of thermodynamics, through the metabolism of buildings to the science fiction of Jules Verne.
+The conversation ranges freely over topics from the second law of thermodynamics, through the metabolism of buildings to the science fiction of Jules Verne.